-A few frogs will show up and I’ve never figured out where they go during the day.
+A few frogs will show up, and I’ve never figured out where they go during the day.
 They creep from somewhere and often spend the night resting on the decorative ess on the lamp’s base.
 Except for the thrumming of their throats, they never appear to move.
 Nature loves a ground state.
-Sometimes the frogs glom onto the windows near the door and you can see straight through their transparent bellies.
+Sometimes the frogs glom onto the windows near the door, and you can see straight through their transparent bellies.
 I wonder what evolutionary advantage is conferred with transparent skin?
-Some kind of sexual selection?
+A kind of sexual selection?
 “Yup.
 I can see that you’ve got all your parts.
 Let’s get it on!”
-It sounds like a stretch to me but I’m not a frog.
+It sounds like a stretch to me, but I’m not a frog.

-Last fall we had a baby copper head hanging from the light.
-It was late and I was going out running and I saw this thing, its skin fresh and bright, hanging from the light.
-I called my wife who has the same fascination and fear of snakes that I do, and we watched it for a while as it watched us.
-“What are you going to do about”, she asked?
-“I was just going to ask you the same thing”, I said.
+Last fall, we had a baby copper head hanging from the light.
+It was late, and I was going running, and I saw this thing, its skin fresh and bright, hanging from the light.
+I called my wife who has the same fascination and fear of snakes that I do, and we watched it as it watched us.
+“What are you going to do about it?”, she asked me.
+“I was just going to ask you the same thing,” I said.
 Something had to be done.
 These snakes are highly poisonous, especially when first-born, and once in the flower beds are, for all purposes, invisible.
 Gladly, they are also docile.
 I changed from my running shoes to tall rubber boots and nudged it with a lawn rake until it fell to the concrete.
-Just as I thwacked the little guy the thought entered my mind that he could fall into the flapping gap at the top of my boot.
+I thwacked the little guy and thought he could fall into the flapping gap at the top of my boot.
 I’m sure there’s a punishment in hell that includes pit vipers in boots.
 True to its nature, the snake coiled up and sat.
 I scooped it up with the rake and walked it half a mile down the road and released it into the woods.
-I don’t want these guys hanging out at my house but I don’t want to harm them either.
+I don’t want these guys hanging out at my house, but I don’t want to harm them either.

 Why?
-Well, it’s not quite true and the why isn’t obvious.
-But, per the test, when you think about the sources it comes into focus.
+Well, it’s not obvious but, per the test, when you think about the sources, it comes into focus.
 We don’t usually post on Facebook about how we came outside and found a bug on the wall.
-Instead, social media is used to tell the world just how fun our lives are.
+Instead, social media is used to tell the world just how fabulous our lives are.
 We talk about birthday parties, the love of our life, and how we hate or love that candidate.
-And when we travel we post pictures of sunsets, write about exotic foods, and model our new clothes.
-The medium skews the communal message toward something that is better, bigger, and more beautiful than your silly old boring life at home.
+And when we travel, we post pictures of sunsets, write about exotic foods, and model our new clothes.
+The medium skews the communal message toward something better, bigger, and more beautiful than your silly old boring life at home.